 Preservation And Assembly

 Centuries before the birth of Jesus, the Old Testament was maintained by a group of specially trained artisans that used exacting techniques to precisely copy every detail of the previous edition and double-check the latest version.

 Assembly of the New Testament began soon after apostles started writing.
-Its final configuration was established a few decades after the last book was written, based on whether the authors were contemporary witnesses of the events they described.
+Its final configuration was established a few decades after the last book was written.
+The criterion for including or excluding particular texts was whether the authors were contemporary witnesses of the events they described.

 The thematic and prophetic consistency of both testaments evidences divine oversight of the preservation and assembly processes.